 The step up in inhaled treatment to LABA plus LAMA plus ICS (triple therapy) can occur by various approaches.
-This may improve lung function, patient reported outcomes and prevent exacerbations.173-176 Adding a LAMA to existing LABA/ICS improves lung function and patient reported outcomes, in particular exacerbation risk.174,177-180 A doubleblind, parallel group, RCT reported that treatment with single inhaler triple therapy had greater clinical benefits compared to tiotropium in patients with symptomatic COPD, FEV1 < 50%, and a history of exacerbations, and double-blind RCTs have reported benefits of single-inhaler triple therapy compared with LABA/LAMA combination therapy.
+This may improve lung function, patient reported outcomes and prevent exacerbations.173-176 Adding a LAMA to existing LABA/ICS improves lung function and patient reported outcomes, in particular exacerbation risk.174,177-180 A double-blind, parallel group, RCT reported that treatment with single inhaler triple therapy had greater clinical benefits compared to tiotropium in patients with symptomatic COPD, FEV1 < 50%, and a history of exacerbations, and double-blind RCTs have reported benefits of single-inhaler triple therapy compared with LABA/LAMA combination therapy.

 The search for a mortality benefit with inhaled respiratory medications in patients with COPD has been elusive.
 Prior large, prospective and randomized trials with mortality as the primary endpoint failed to show a statistically significant survival benefit with salmeterol/fluticasone propionate or vilanterol/fluticasone furoate compared to the mono-components and placebo.
-132,133 Recently, trials utilizing triple combinations of LABA/LAMA/ICS in comparison to LAMA, LABA/LAMA or LABA/ICS have reported reduced mortality with triple therapy.
+Recently, trials utilizing triple combinations of LABA/LAMA/ICS in comparison to LAMA, LABA/LAMA or LABA/ICS have reported reduced mortality with triple therapy.
 Unlike previous trials, the recent studies target patient populations that are enriched increased respiratory symptoms and a prior history of frequent and/or severe exacerbations with the majority receiving background treatment with triple or LABA/ICS based therapy before study enrollment.
 The largest of these trials (n=10,355) compared single inhaler triple therapy versus ICS/LABA or LABA/LAMA dual therapy; there was a statistically significant 42.1% reduction in the risk of ontreatment all-cause mortality and a 28.6% reduction in the risk of all-cause mortality including off-treatment data, comparing triple therapy with LABA/LAMA.
 Independently adjudicated findings reported reduced cardiovascular and respiratory deaths, and deaths associated with COPD.
 A post-hoc pooled analysis of triple therapy clinical trials conducted in severe COPD patients with a history of exacerbations showed a trend for lower mortality with use of triple inhaled therapy compared to non-ICS based treatments, but the differences were not statistically significant.
-181 It should be noted that none of the recent studies reporting a reduction in mortality with triple inhaled therapy had survival as the primary endpoint.
+By contrast, smaller studies that have examined triple inhaled therapy for shorter durations in patients less severely obstructed without prior frequent or severe exacerbations have failed to show any mortality benefit.
+It should be noted that none of the recent studies reporting a reduction in mortality with triple inhaled therapy had survival as the primary endpoint.
 127, 140, 142